 Egypt were the inaugural champions that year, the first of their record seven titles, which puts them comfortably ahead of Ghana and Cameroon, who have four titles to their name.

-The Pharaohs have recently dominated the competition, winning a trio of consecutive titles between 2006 and 2010, before their aging squad failed to qualify for either 2012 or 2013.
+The Pharaohs recently dominated the competition, winning a trio of consecutive titles between 2006 and 2010, before their aging squad failed to qualify for either 2012, 2013 or 2015.

 The Egyptians were champions in 1959, before hosts Ethiopia won their one and only title in 1962 as the tournament switched to being played in ‘even’ years; something which CAF would reverse some 50 years later for the 2013 tournament to be held in South Africa.

 By 1962 the field had grown to eight teams, and Ghana then embarked on a period of dominance as they won four of the next 10 tournaments.
 However, their last win came in 1982, meaning they have had a 30-year wait for their next title.
 They will be among the favourites in 2015 though.

 Sudan claimed their one and only title in 1970, while Congo-Brazzaville did likewise in 1972.
 DR Congo, who have also gone under the name of Zaire, had success in 1968 and 1974.

 Nigeria won their first of three titles in 1980, before repeating the triumph in 1994.
 After a long wait, the Super Eagles claimed the title again in 2013.
 However, they will not be able to defend their title, failing to even qualify for the 2015 competition.